Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 How is it possible that genuine mathematical research could be gleamed from the depths of anime fandoms and anonymous message boards?
 The world of mathematics is bonkers and insights of ingenuity can come from anywhere, even if it takes some time for the genius to be appreciated

-Given $n$ objects or symbols, we know from intro combinitorics that there are $n!$ ways that we can arrange the objects in different permuations, where
+Given $n$ objects or symbols, we know from intro combinatorics that there are $n!$ ways that we can arrange the objects in different permutations, where
 $$
 n!=\prod_{k=1}^n k = n\cdot(n-1)\cdot\ldots 2\cdot 1
 $$